Coping with cognitive changes (chemo brain)

 Tips for coping with cognitive changes (chemo brain)

-There are a number of things that you can do that should help you cope better with these changes:
+There are several things that you can do that should help you cope better with these changes:

 - Try to keep your life as simple as possible.